 Bars and Clubs

-00 - Zero Zero São Paulo (Alameda Itú, 1466), haute cuisine restaurant and lounge in Jardins; good music, relaxed, sophisticated, sociable atmosphere.
+00 - Zero Zero São Paulo (Alameda Itú, 1466), haute cuisine restaurant and lounge in Jardins; good music, sophisticated, sociable pre-clubs mixed crowd relax over cocktails.

 A Loca (Rua Frei Caneca.
 916), long-time nightly gay dance/party bar in Consolação, casual mix of mostly younger men and women.